 My paintings express the feeling of awe I have with the landscape.
 They are more likely to be joyous, energetic, vibrant, complex works as opposed to gentle, pastel or brooding canvasses.
 I look for the surprise in the composition, whether it be a statement made by a lone figure, a spot of orange found in an otherwise green wood, or an unusual lavender reflection in a river at dusk.
 It is exciting for me to take an ordinary scene and make it extraordinary.

-I live and work in the Philadelphia area and love to travel, bringing my painting equipment wherever I go.
-I enjoy capturing bright warm colors, the long shadows of late afternoon, and creating complex compositions so the viewer has much to contemplate.
+I live and work in the Philadelphia area but my travels have given me much inspiration as well.
+I have painted in France and Ireland numerous times.
+I grew up in New England so I am very partial to the woods and fall colors as well as the Maine landscape.
+More recently I have discovered the mid-atlantic seascapes of the eastern shore.
+My palette tends to feature bright warm colors, and high contrast.
+I love the long shadows of late afternoon and creating complex compositions so the viewer has much to contemplate.
 Paintings can be found in the most unlikely places, as well as the likely ones.
 I know I have been successful in my work when the viewer feels as though he or she has been there.
 People often say, “It feels like you could walk right into it!”.

 Painting is part of my life’s journey.
 Producing art is a journey in itself, as I never know when I begin a painting where it will take me.